Dax233/GeoPixelsBot/README.md

 - **🖥️ Graphical User Interface (GUI):** No more typing commands in the console!
 Control everything from a sleek, draggable panel directly on the screen.
 - **🔨 Build Mode:** Automatically places pixels to complete your ghost image.
 Stops and sends a notification when the artwork is finished.
 - **🛡️ Maintain Mode:** After building, switch to this mode.
 It monitors your artwork indefinitely and instantly repairs any pixels that get griefed or covered.
+- **⚙️ Advanced Controls:** Toggle "Place Free Colors", "Transparent Pixels", and "Audio Alerts" directly from the UI.
 - **⚡ Smart Energy Management:** Configurable energy threshold.
 The bot waits efficiently and acts immediately when energy is ready.
+Includes API rate-limit protection.
 - **🌙 Background Running:** Optimized to run in background tabs without throttling, perfect for AFK farming.
-- **📊 Real-time Stats:** Visual progress bars, pixel counts, and repair statistics (in Maintain mode).
+- **📊 Real-time Stats:** Visual progress bars, pixel counts, ETA (Estimated Time of Arrival), and repair statistics.

 ## ✅ Project Status

 ### Completed Features
-- [x] **GUI Panel:** Complete control panel with status indicators.
+- [x] **GUI Panel:** Complete control panel with status indicators and draggable window.
 - [x] **Dual Modes:** Implemented `Build` and `Maintain` logic.
+- [x] **Advanced Settings:** Toggle Free Colors, Transparent Pixels, and Audio Alerts via GUI.
-- [x] **Energy Optimization:** Smart waiting logic to prevent API spam and maximize efficiency.
+- [x] **Energy Optimization:** Smart waiting logic with throttling and API backoff mechanisms.
 - [x] **Non-blocking Notifications:** Replaced annoying alerts with smooth toast notifications.
 - [x] **Background Execution:** Works even when the tab is not active.